 Jamaica Inn is the most guilty-pleasure-y of the Daphne du Maurier books I’ve read.
 The romantic and melodramatic elements are over the top; it’s salacious, it’s predictable, and yet it’s so entertaining.
-That said, I don’t want to knock it too hard for its cliched elements as some of the set pieces were perhaps less tired in 1936.
-You may see the end coming a mile away, yet you’ll want to keep reading.
-For a book whose problems could be solved with a cell-phone in five minutes, it has aged astonishingly well.
+That said, I don’t want to knock it too hard for its cliched elements as some of the set pieces might have been less tired 1936.
+You may see the end coming a mile away, but you’ll want to keep reading.
+For a book whose problems could be easily solved by a cell-phone , it has aged astonishingly well.

 Her mother’s dying request takes Mary Yellan on a sad journey across the bleak moorland of Cornwall to reach Jamaica Inn, the home of her Aunt Patience.
 With the coachman’s warning echoing in her memory, Mary arrives at a dismal place to find Patience a changed woman, cowering from her overbearing husband, Joss Merlyn.